-Option Source File Description IMS Environment COBOL Specifies how the parser treats IMS-environment-related code or its absence.
+Option Source File Description check mark next to a library to include it in the search.
+The parser always searches for the current library first.
+For more information, see "Natural Support" in the online help.
+List of Include Directories C, C++ Specifies the full path of folders for include files (either original folders or Repository Browser folders if the include files were registered).
+Choose a recognized folder in the List of Include Directories pane.
+Add folders as necessary.
 Maximum Number of Variable's Values COBOL Specifies the maximum number of values to be calculated for each variable during verification for advanced program analysis.
 Limit is 200.
 Maximum Size of Variable to Be Calculated COBOL Specifies the maximum size in bytes for each variable value to be calculated during verification for advanced program analysis.
-Override CICS Program Terminations COBOL Specifies that the parser interpret CICS RETURN, XCTL, and ABEND commands as not terminating program execution.
+Override CICS Program Terminations COBOL, PL/I Specifies that the parser interpret CICS RETURN, XCTL, and ABEND commands as not terminating program execution.
 Error-handling code after these statements is either analyzed or treated as dead code.
 Perform COMS Analysis COBOL Specifies that the parser define relationships for Unisys MCP COMS SEND statements.
-Perform Generic API Analysis COBOL Specifies that the parser define relationships with objects passed as parameters in calls to unsupported program interfaces, in addition to relationships with the called programs themselves.
+Perform Generic API Analysis COBOL, PL/I Specifies that the parser define relationships with objects passed as parameters in calls to unsupported program interfaces, in addition to relationships with the called programs themselves.
 Perform Program Analysis COBOL Enables program analysis and component extraction features.
 Perform Unisys Common- Storage Analysis COBOL Specifies that the parser include in the analysis for Unisys COBOL files variables that are not explicitly declared in CALL statements, but that participate in interprogram communications.
 You must set this option to include Unisys COBOL common storage variables in impact traces and global data flow diagrams.
 Perform Unisys TIP and DPS Calls Analysis COBOL Specifies that the parser perform Unisys 2200 TIP and DPS call analysis.
 Report Writer Environment COBOL Specifies how the parser treats Report Writer- environment-related code or its absence.
-Resolve Decisions Automatically COBOL Specifies that the parser autoresolve decisions after successfully verifying files.
-SQL Environment COBOL Specifies how the parser treats SQL-environment-related code or its absence.
-Support CICS HANDLE statements COBOL Specifies that the parser detect dependencies between CICS statements and related error-handling statements.
+Resolve Decisions Automatically COBOL, Natural, PL/I, RPG Specifies that the parser autoresolve decisions after successfully verifying files.
+SQL Environment Assembler, COBOL, RPG Specifies how the parser treats SQL-environment-related code or its absence.
+Support CICS HANDLE statements COBOL Specifies that the parser detect dependencies between CICS statements and related errorhandling statements.
 Use overwritten VALUEs COBOL Specifies that the parser use constants from VALUE clauses as known values even if they are overwritten in the program by unknown values.
-Use VALUEs from Linkage Section COBOL Specifies that advanced analysis tools not ignore parameter values in the Linkage Section.